contao/docs/docs/dev/framework/dca/palettemanipulator.md

 ---

-The [PaletteManipulator](https://github.com/contao/contao/blob/master/core-bundle/src/DataContainer/PaletteManipulator.php) is the way to go if you want to edit the palette of a [DCA](../dca), e.g. add fields to the back end of an existing DCA.
+The [PaletteManipulator](https://github.com/contao/contao/blob/master/core-bundle/src/DataContainer/PaletteManipulator.php) is the way to go if you want to edit the palette of a [DCA][DCAdocs], e.g. add fields to the back end of an existing DCA.

 ## Introduction
-Before we use the `PaletteManipulator`, lets have a look at how [palettes](../../../reference/dca/palettes) are defined.
+Before we use the `PaletteManipulator`, lets have a look at how [palettes][paletteReference] are defined.
 ```php
 // tl_user.php